MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/NIC-Teaming.md

 -   **802.1X Authentication**.
 You should not use 802.1X Authentication with NIC Teaming because some switches do not permit the configuration of both 802.1X Authentication and NIC Teaming on the same port.

-To learn about using NIC Teaming within virtual machines (VMs) that run on a Hyper-V host, see
+To learn about using NIC Teaming within virtual machines (VMs) that run on a Hyper-V host, see [Create a new NIC Team on a host computer or VM](Create-a-New-NIC-Team-on-a-Host-Computer-or-VM.md).

 ## Virtual Machine Queues (VMQs)